codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 Start judging your website's accessibility by asking:

 * Does your site offer content in all major languages spoken by your residents?
 * Is your site responsive to assistive technologies?
-* Does your site provide a consistent experience to desktop and mobile devices (i.e. they have similar bounce rates)?
+* Does your site provide a consistent experience to desktop and mobile devices?
+Higher bounce rates on mobile might indicate your site is not mobile responsive.
 * Is your site’s content written at an appropriate reading level?
 * Is your color scheme accessible for people with color blindness?
 * Is your web traffic coming from all over town and in different languages?
+A lack of traffic from all over town could indicate areas to improve citizen engagement.

 ## Establish a sense of place